 Step 2: Online Training

-Once accepted into the program, the IT Candidate will complete the Instructor Trainer Development online training module.
+Once accepted into the program, the IT Candidate will complete the Instructor Trainer Development online training module for the level of certification they seek.
 This mandatory step readies the candidate for the next stage of the training process, apprenticeship.
 The training module consists of assigned readings and video viewings, followed by a test of the material.
+ITs who have already successfully completed the appropriate level of online training module do not need to complete it a second time.

-It is important to allocate enough time to complete this important step as any apprenticeships undertaken before completion of the online training module will not count in the overall development process.
-For that reason, we suggest the candidates allocate several weeks to complete both the module and any assigned apprenticeship preparation homework.
+Please note that it is important to allocate enough time to complete this important step as any apprenticeships undertaken before completion of the online training module will not count in the overall development process.
+For that reason, we suggest the ITC allocate several weeks to complete both the module and any assigned apprenticeship preparation homework.

 Step 3: Instructor Course Apprenticeship

-Once the online training is complete the candidate will apprentice on at least two Instructor courses under the guidance of at least one Instructor Trainer.
-The candidate will normally act as a helpful assistant on the first course then take a significant leadership role in the second course.
+Once the online training is complete the ITC will apprentice on at least two Instructor courses under the guidance of at least one Instructor Trainer.
+The ITC will normally act as a helpful assistant on the first course then take a significant leadership role in the second course.

 Please note that specific disciplines might have slightly different requirements for this process so refer to the discipline’s program manual for specific requirements.

-After any course apprenticeship is completed, the instructor trainer(s) will submit an evaluation form online.
-If more than one instructor trainer is involved with the assessment, they will both submit their own online evaluation.
+After each course apprenticeship is completed, the instructor trainer(s) will submit an evaluation form online.
+If more than one instructor trainer is involved with the assessment, they will each submit their own online evaluation.

 Step 4: Completion and Recommendation for Certification

-Upon the successful completion of the candidate’s apprenticeship stage, the IT mentor(s) will submit their recommendation for instructor trainer certification, on behalf of the candidate, to the Paddle Canada head office.
+Upon the successful completion of the ITC’s apprenticeship stage, the IT mentor(s) will submit their recommendation for instructor trainer certification, on behalf of the candidate, to the Paddle Canada head office.